 Choosing our seats was a no brainer!
 Our one grandson that always stays very close to his papa whenever he has the chance grabbed the seat right next to his papa and the oldest and youngest brothers grabbed the coveted seat of any technology minded little boy.
 They were lucky enough to get the very best view of the drivers seat, the drivers view, all of the buttons, switches, screens, lights, and gadgets!

+photo from bridgeandtunnelclub Papa and I had pre-planned our route so we were able to tell the boys which stop we would be exiting the rail.
+The stops are posted above the doors.
+The boys were able to read, watch, and listen to the verbal announcements as they were made to help us be ready to get off.
+The stops are only about 20 seconds long!
+We first exited the train at the 3rd Street and Mill station in Tempe.
 This stop gave us a short walk down Mill Avenue to the Tempe Town Lake Park.
 The walk gave us a great view of the big "A" on the mountain for ASU.
 Papa was able to share the story of the rivalry between ASU and the UofA and how that big "A" is guarded around the clock when the two teams are going to play one another to keep the UofA fans from painting the "A" with their own school color.
 The boys decided that they would like to hike up to the ASU "A" one day.
+On our way to the Tempe Town Lake my grandson spotted his name on a historical Mill Avenue building.

 This landmark and district has a personal story that we shared with our grandsons.
 When their mother was a teenager she took a day trip much like we were enjoying with my brother, her uncle.
 The two of them shared a special bond and an interest in photography.
 The bridges, the Hayden Flour Mill, the Salt River bed (before the Tempe Town Lake), and other historical sites in the area were photographed by both of them while their mother was nurtured and taught photography skills by her uncle.
 The memory that was created that day and the time spent with her uncle is deeply treasured by their mother.
 She lost her very loved and respected uncle a few years later to cancer.